 CPD in The Age of The Degree

-Let’s consider some of the ways in which CPD facilitates the growing need for efficient reskilling of an expanding workforce:
+Let’s consider some of the ways in which CPD facilitates the growing need for efficient reskilling of an expanding workforce

-- Course length – Courses are short and, more often than not, can be taken alongside work commitments
+Courses are short and, more often than not, can be taken alongside work commitments

-- Relevance to current field demands – the training is written and led by practitioners rather than people that only know the theory
+Relevance to current field demands.
+The training is written and led by practitioners rather than people that only know the theory

-- Flexibility of course creation – the course can be created and implemented in a streamlined way – with no need for red tape
+Flexibility of course creation.
+The course can be created and implemented in a streamlined way – with no need for red tape

-- Accreditation – Training providers can opt to get their training quality checked by a third party accreditation company to assure the delegates of the high standard of training they offer.
+Training accreditation providers can opt to get their training quality checked by a third party accreditation company to assure the delegates of the high standard of training they offer.
 Find out more

 The last point is perhaps the only one in which a university degree has a clear inferred advantage.
 As mentioned in the definition this is not necessarily the worth an employer places on it but the worth ascribed by the delegate/professional themselves.